 June 27 Draft

-Permit seekers need guidance from permit administrators, who are often under-resourced.
-This can result in slow permit processing times, which in turn yields unwieldy backlogs and unprocessed permits.
+Authorization proponents have difficulty finding accurate information to submit a proposal and need guidance from permit administrators, who are often under-resourced and therefore unable to maintain clear lines of communication.
+This can result in slow permit processing times, which in turn yields unwieldy backlogs and unprocessed permits and missed regulatory requirements.
 These conditions risk unauthorized use and resource damage, burnout and employee attrition, and corrosion of public trust in the Forest Service.

-A successful solution would result in more efficient and accurate permit processing thus reducing errors and appeals, improving the ability to meet deadlines, easing the burden on permit administrators, and enabling responsible access to Forest Service lands.
+A successful solution would result in more efficient, accurate, and transparent permit processing thus reducing errors and appeals, improving the ability to meet deadlines, easing the burden on permit administrators, and enabling responsible access to Forest Service lands.

 Known constraints include the NEPA process (which currently appears outside our domain of influence).